Hadiasemi/Research/Review-paper.md

 ## Fiber Optic Sensor for Electrical Parameters Assessment:

+### Partial discharges:

 Partial discharges(PDs) are electrical breakdown in weak region of an electrical insulation System.

-	1. PDS of the corona type: this will occur in the gas bubbles suspended oil.
+		1. PDs of the corona type: this will occur in the gas bubbles suspended oil.
 		2. PDs of the sparking type: this will happen in the liquid(oil) or solid(paper) phase
 		3. PDs of the surface type: this will occur in discharges on the outer surface of solid insulation.

+The fiber optic interferometers have high sensitivitys and large flat response range, but it is hard to multiplex.

+**Chen et al.** made an extrinsic fiber Fabry-Parot (FP) sensor for detecting PD acoustic emission.
+As a result, he could measure PD acoustic emission for both wide-band and narrowband mode.This emission, had the high amplitude between **50-170kHz** frequency range.

+**Wang et al.** made an optical fiber sensing probe to detect the ultrasonic signals of PD based  on linear Sagnac optical interferometry.
+The time-domain amplitude was 0.8-1.9V, and frequency response was 58kHz with 10kV voltage.

+**Zhou et al.** mentioned that in the Michelson ultrasonic sensor the sensitivity increased when the fiber coil get smaller to the range between 80-200kHz.
+The detection limit was 0.26Pa and distance between sensor's head and the ultrasonic sensor was 300mm in the oil.

+The important result of their experiment shows that phase-shifted fiber Bragg gratings(PS_FBG) has the higher frequency response (8.46db) compare to the ultrasonic sensor.
+The PD detection demonstrate that PS-FBG immersed in oil has sensitivity 17.5 times higher than zirconate titanate (PZT) sensor.
+ They developed the fiber acoustic sensors array and installed into a real 35kV transformer.
+They also found out by PD localization they can get less than 5cm error in their design.

+### Electrical Breakdown Assessment:

+They developed fiber optic sensors based on setp index multimode polymer for monitoring transformer oil breakdown.
+The refractive index for a service age oil is higher than new oil and when the oil degrades the breakdown voltage decrease, and refractive index increase.
+By measuring the output voltage of optical fiber(immersed in oil) and level of oil contamination, they indicate the oil is new or old.